mahimabyrapuneni/assignment2-Byrapuneni/README.md

 1. Take a Cab from Maryville to kansas.
 2. From kansas to Washington Book a flight Ticket
 3. From washington to Seattle Take a Metro Train.
-4. List of choice place we vist using local transport
+4. List of choice place we vist using local transport.

+## Items to Bring Seattle

+---
+* Packing of clothes
+* booking tickets
+* carrying carmera
+* snacks